will093/will093.github.io/_posts/2020-03-20-introduction-to-lambda-calculus.md

 An **expression** is a variable, an abstraction, or any combination of variables and abstractions.

-In addition, parentheses are used in lambda calculus to indicate the order of evaluation.
+Also, parentheses are used in lambda calculus to indicate the order of evaluation.

+This is all we get in lambda calculus.
+Numbers and basic arithmetic, eg. +, -, *, / are not a basic axiom of lambda calculus.
+However, these things can be defined in terms of lambda calculus via [Church Encoding](https://en.wikipedia.org/wiki/Church_encoding), and so for convenience we (and many others) choose to use numbers and basic arithmetic operators for convenience.

 ## A simple example - the identity function

 The following function is known as the identity function, it takes a value and returns that same value.

-In JavaScript we can easily write and invoke this function:
+In JavaScript we can easily define and execute this function:

 ```js
 const identity = x => x;